wikimedia/analytics-refinery/oozie/pageview/hourly/README.md

 # and archive into legacy format.

-This job is responsible for filtering pageview data from the refined webrequest table, aggregating it into interesting dimensions, and finally transforming and archiving it into legacy format.
+This job is responsible for filtering pageview data from the refined webrequest table, joining it with the actor_label_hourly to flag some user traffic as automated, and aggregating it into interesting dimensions, to finally transform and archive it into legacy format.

 Output is appended into (year, month, day, hour) partitions in /wmf/data/wmf/pageview/hourly, and then archived into